mnelson4/printmyblog/readme.txt

 == Changelog ==
 = 3.27.10 June 20, 2025 =
+* Enhancement: Updated Freemius to version 2.12.1.
-* Bugfix: hide Haller Tabloid double header from page preview
+* Bugfix: Issue #395 - Hid Haller Tabloid double header from page preview
+* Bugfix: Issue #408 - Added a refresh button on Print Page to prevent rendering issue caused by selecting Print with Browser and Download PDF consecutively.

 = 3.27.9 June 18, 2025 =
 * Feature: for Print Buttons, optionally open print page in new tab